This is a preview of the Shortform book summary of The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.

 When the team walks into the gym, the fans go silent.
 Then, all at the same time, all the spectators in the stands turn their backs on Junior, displaying their contempt towards his new identity.
 Junior’s angry, in part because he thinks that if his community had been this organized when it came to educating its children, he might still be there.
 Thinking about this irony makes him laugh, the sole sound in the gym.
 In a show of support, his teammates join him, and they laugh their way to the locker rooms.
 But Junior’s fellow tribe members don’t let up—a fan throws a quarter at Junior, leaving a gash that requires stitches, and Junior’s former best friend, Rowdy (who plays for the reservation team),...

-Want to learn the rest of The Absolutely True Diary of a Part-Time Indian in 21 minutes?
+Want to learn the ideas in The Absolutely True Diary of a Part-Time Indian better than ever?

 Unlock the full book summary of The Absolutely True Diary of a Part-Time Indian by signing up for Shortform .